fccoelho/Curso_Blockchain/assignments/merkle-tree.md

-# building a merkle tree
+# Building a merkle tree

 In this exercise you are asked to implement a merkle tree. check [here](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees),